inuoshios/tikeetitest/README.md

 - **View Tickets** (`/ticket/view-tickets/{email}`): View tickets returns the ticket associated with a user (it only returns tickets that are not expired).
 See postman for endpoint documentation.

 - **Check Ticket Status** (`/ticket/check-ticket-status?uniqueIdentifier=Ism1a2zBUf`): This endpoint is used to check a ticket status using the ticket unique identifier.
-If the unique identifier is wronng, it throws an error, it also throws an error if the ticket is already expired.
+If the unique identifier is wrong, it throws an error, it also throws an error if the ticket is already expired.
 See postman for endpoint documentation.

 > Payment